fxlv/docs/DNS-resolver-configuration.md

 sys	0m0.008s
 ```
 So it takes 56 seconds for the resolver to give up and for the ping command to fail.
 Quite a long time indeed.
-I retried the command several times and everyt time it was 56 seconds, so this means that the timeouts are the same every single time, which is a bit disappointing.
+I retried the command several times and every time it was 56 seconds, so this means that the timeouts are the same every single time, which is a bit disappointing.
 Just to be safe I retried same command on a baremetal server and again same 56 seconds.
 But what are they?
 The manpage of resolv.conf and the resolv.h only defines RES_TIMEOUT to be 5 but that does not add up.
 If we have 2 retries per nameserver and the timeout is 5 then it should all be over in 30 seconds.

 So trace we shall.